Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Anomaly Detection Algorithm

 \subsection{Friction Estimation}

-Once the changepoints have been obtained, we want to determine the dry friction coefficient between changepoints, plus the viscous friction in the data.
-Since the friction model we are using is linear both in the dry and the viscous friction parameters, we can use least-squares to estimate these parameters.
+Once the changepoints have been obtained, we determine the dry friction coefficient between changepoints, together with the viscous friction in the data.
+Since the friction model we are using is linear in both friction parameters, we can use least-squares to estimate these parameters.

-This stage of the algorithm takes as input the original signal $X = \left\{\left(\omega_k, f_k\right) \right\}_{k=1}^{N}$, together with the location of the changepoints estimated in the previous step $\left\{k_i^\text{cp}\right\}_{i=1}^{N_\text{cp}}$ obtained in the changepoint detection.
-The algorithm's output is a vector with the value of the dry friction coefficient at each interval, and the viscous friction, which was assumed to remain constant along the whole trajectory being analyzed.
+This stage of the algorithm takes the original signal $X = \left\{\left(\omega_k, f_k\right) \right\}_{k=1}^{N}$, together with the changepoint locations estimated in the previous step $\left\{k_i^\text{cp}\right\}_{i=1}^{N_\text{cp}}$.
+The algorithm's output is a vector with the value of the dry friction coefficient at each interval, together with the viscous friction, which was assumed to remain constant along the whole trajectory being analyzed.

-First, we determine the regions in which the dry friction coefficient stays constant: the intervals between changepoints.
+First, we determine the regions in which the dry friction coefficient stays constant, that is, the intervals between changepoints.
 Each interval $i$ is defined by the first ($k_i^o$) and last ($k_i^f$) measurement included in it.
 These measurement indexes are computed as:

-Due to the randomness in the noise affecting the measured signals, a changepoint may be detected some steps before or after the actual change in the friction coefficient.
+Due to the noise affecting the measured signals, a changepoint may be detected some steps before or after the actual change in the friction coefficient.
 We ignore the points near the changepoints to avoid the negative effects that these may have on estimating these coefficients.
 We can take $\Delta k_{\mathrm{error}} = w/2$ for small window sizes, which has been observed to give good results.
 With this process we obtain a total of $N_{\mathrm{int}}$ intervals, where $N_{\mathrm{int}} = N_{\mathrm{cp}} + 1$.